 The “wash blue” was also, in fact, poison, an iron powder solution used to whiten clothes.

-Regardless, more than a century, green beer prevails and this Irish American’s invention continues - but now a few drops of green food coloring are used to give beer an emerald hue, instead of the poisonous wash blue.
+Regardless, more than a century, green beer prevails and this Irish American’s invention continues - but now a few drops of green food coloring are used to give the beer an emerald hue, instead of the poisonous wash blue.